Mondays, January 28 + February 4 & 11 6:00 PM - 8:30 PM

 Instructor: Oksana Zhelisko

-Have you been practicing your portrait painting for a while, but still find yourself struggling with recreating lifelike eyes, noses, and lips?
-Do your portraits always seems to result in an underwhelming finish?
-Or do you walk around portrait galleries in awe with the question, ‘How do they do that?’
-Maybe you’re frustrated by your process and don’t know how to change it.
-Portraits can seem like the toughest subject to crack and you can easily be disheartened by your efforts.
+Portraits can seem like the toughest type of painting to do well.
 One wrong brushstroke can cause a subject to look ‘wrong’ suddenly.
-This workshop will help you to improve your abilities to paint realistic eyes, noses, and lips, which will in turn help you to create wonderful portraits.
-The instructor will explain the anatomy of these features, make you aware of necessary details, and show you practical techniques in her demonstrations during the class.
+Now you can improve your abilities to paint realistic eyes, noses, and lips, which will in turn help you to create wonderful portraits.
+The instructor will explain the anatomy of these features, make you aware of necessary details, and show you practical techniques in her demonstrations.

 *Bring your own favourite paints and brushes, too, a few soft clothes for cleaning brushes and a few reference images of eyes, noses and lips.*